artsy/hokusai/README.md

 ### Running a console

-* `hokusai console` - Launch a container and attach a shell session.
 * `hokusai run` - Launch a container and run a given command.
 It exits with the status code of the command run in the container (useful for `rake` tasks, etc).